drayuka/Game/README.md

 * minimumly viable tower control
 * patching infrastructure

-#Future Features
+# Future Features

 some planned future features include:

 * Mineral harvest
 * Automatic base placement (in progress)

-#Pull requests
+# Pull requests

-despite the obsfucation if you discover what this codebase is for (either through me linking it or otherwise) and would like to make contributions, i'm fully willing to merge them in, so please feel free.
+Despite the obsfucation, if you discover what this codebase is for (either through me linking it or otherwise) and would like to make contributions, I'm fully willing to merge them in, so please feel free.